Personal Injury Lawyer

 Can you give an example of a time where your client was a heavy underdog but something clever on your part gave him or her the win?

-Asked by legalbeagle over 12 years ago
+Asked by legalbeagle almost 13 years ago

 There are two that I can think of.
 The first was the first trial that I ever won.
 My client had a stop sign at an intersection and the Defendant had the right of way with no stop sign.
 After stopping at the stop sign and looking both ways, my client proceeded and was T-boned by the defendant.
 By showing the jury photographs of the damage to my client's vehicle as a result of the accident, I was able to successfully argue that the Defendant must have been speeding at the time to cause the type of damage that was done.
 The second was when my client hit an oil slick in the road way and lost control of his vehicle striking a double parked car.
 However, I was able to successfully argue that the sole cause of the accident was the double parked car.
 It is against the law to double park, thus, I was able to prove that since Defendant broke the law, he was completely at fault even though it was my client who lost control of his car.
 My argument was that despite my client losing control of his vehicle, the accident would not have happened if that double parked vehicle was not there.